 Role Delineation Study

-A role delineation study determines the knowledge and skills that define a minimally proficient licensing professional.
+A role delineation, or job analysis, study determines the knowledge and skills that define a minimally proficient licensing professional.
 Linking the knowledge and skills defined in the role delineation study to examination content ensures that the examination is content valid.
 In psychometric terms, validation is how a test developer documents the competence inferred from an examination score.

-During the role delineation study process, a committee of experts defines the overall performance domains associated with minimum competence.
+During the role delineation study process, a committee of SMEs defines the overall performance domains associated with minimum competence.
 These performance domains are further broken down into distinct tasks, knowledge, and skills required in licensing.
-The domains and tasks developed by the subject matter experts are then validated through a survey of licensing professionals.
+The domains and tasks developed by the SMEs are then validated through a survey of licensing professionals.
 The participants in the survey review and rate the domains and tasks according to their importance, criticality, and relevance on the job.

 Development of Test Blueprint